Legal Alcohol Limits

 In addition to adopting the legal limit of 0.08%, many states now impose harsher penalties on individuals who have BACs that are exceptionally high.

 While the dangers of driving while exceeding the legal BAC limits are well known, consistently drinking to a high BAC could be the sign of a larger problem.
 If you or a loved one is exceeding these limits frequently, it may be time to reach out for professional help.
-Our admissions navigators are available 24/7 at 1-888-685-5770 to discuss treatment options and help you on your road to recovery.
+Our admissions navigators are available 24/7 at 1-888-685-5770 or get a text to discuss treatment options and help you on your road to recovery.
 Please call today.

 States That Have Stricter Penalties for Individuals with High BACs